 The supervision of a candidate on journeys to and from the centre and overnight may be undertaken by the candidate's parent/carer or centre staff.
-The centre must determine a method of supervision which ensures the candidate's well being.
+The centre must determine a method of supervision which ensures the candidate's wellbeing.

 - 8.3 The overnight supervision arrangements must ensure that the candidate does not have advance warning of the content of the examination deferred until the following morning.
 This means the candidate must not meet or communicate with anyone who may have knowledge of the content.
-This includes any form of electronic communication/storage device, e.g. telephone (both landline and mobile), e-mail, internet and social media.
+This includes any form of electronic communication/storage device, e.g. telephone (both landline and mobile), email, internet and social media.
 It also extends to television and radio, which could report key details of the day's examinations. - 8.4 The JCQ Overnight Supervision and Overnight Supervision Declaration forms must be completed before the overnight supervision is to commence.
-The JCQ Overnight Supervision form is completed online using the Centre Admin Portal (CAP).
+The JCQ Overnight Supervision form is completed online using the Centre Admin Portal (CAP) which can be accessed using any of the awarding bodies' secure extranet sites.
 The JCQ Overnight Supervision Declaration form is downloaded from the Centre Admin Portal (CAP) for signing by the candidate, the supervisor and the head of centre.